Modern Baseball: Hiatus (2017)

-In January 2017, Bren Lukens released a statement saying that they would not be joining the band on their upcoming Europe/UK tour, instead opting to stay at home to focus on their mental and physical well-being.
-In February 2017 the band announced that they would be cancelling their US tour and taking a break to help protect their mental health and friendships.
+In January 2017, Bren Lukens released a statement saying they would not be joining the band on their upcoming Europe/UK tour, instead opting to stay at home to focus on their mental and physical well-being.
+In February 2017, the band announced that they would be canceling their US tour and taking a break to help protect their mental health and friendships.

-The group played no shows in the spring of 2017, during which time Ewald and Farmer worked on producing Ewald's project Slaughter Beach, Dog, and Lukens and Huber worked on solo material.
-When interviewed in June 2017, Ewald remarked, "let's not call it a breakup and make a huge deal about it and have a 'Last Show Ever' or anything like that.
+The group played no shows in the spring of 2017, during which Ewald and Farmer worked on producing Ewald's project Slaughter Beach, Dog, and Lukens and Huber worked on solo material.
+When interviewed in June 2017, Ewald remarked: "Let's not call it a breakup and make a huge deal about it and have a 'Last Show Ever' or anything like that.
 Let's just take it easy for now, and if we wake up an[d] want to do it again, then let's do it."
 A few shows followed; in July 2017, Modern Baseball played a one-off show with Daniel Johnston as part of his final US tour, and in October 2017, the band played three consecutive shows in their hometown of Philadelphia.

-In an October 2017 interview, Ewald confirmed that the band had no plans to play any more shows for the indefinite future.
+In an October 2017 interview, Ewald confirmed that the band had no plans to play any more shows for the foreseeable future.

+Current Work (2017-Present)

+Despite currently being on hiatus, Modern Baseball still releases projects for anniversaries of their albums and EPs.

+In 2024, for the 10th anniversary of Modern Baseball's second album, You're Gonna Miss It All, they rereleased two old demos of "Rock Bottom" and "Pothole", previously released on their compilation album, Techniques.

+In 2025, for the 10th anniversary of their EP, MoBo Presents: The Perfect Cast, Modern Baseball released the live album, MOBO Presents: The Perfect Cast LP feat.
+Modern Baseball (30th Anniversary Ultimate Edition).
+The album contained the 6 songs from the original EP and 7 live recordings.

 Musical style

-The band's debut album Sports has been described as indie emo, folk punk, pop and pop punk.
-You're Gonna Miss It All has also been described as emo, folk rock, indie folk, indie rock, pop punk, power pop, and rock.
+The band's debut album, Sports, has been described as indie emo, folk punk, pop and pop punk.
+You're Gonna Miss It All has also been described as emo, midwest emo, folk rock, indie folk, indie rock, pop punk, power pop, and rock.
 Holy Ghost was described as emo and indie rock.